Restorative & Cosmetic Dentistry in Reno, Nevada

 What Factors Affect a Patient’s Dental Crown Eligibility?

-While a dental crown in Reno may seem like the perfect solution for your dental troubles, it’s essential to ensure you’re a good fit for the treatment first.
+While a dental crown may seem like the perfect solution for your dental troubles, it’s essential to ensure you’re a good fit for the treatment first.
 The best way to learn whether you’re eligible for any dental treatment is to get a complete consultation with a thorough exam.
 However, we can let you know that the following factors can play a significant role in the decision your dental provider will make:

 • Location in the oral cavity